 The Company is committed to the highest standards of integrity and ethical conduct in dealing with all its stakeholders.
-APL has adopted a Code of Ethics and this is available for consultation on its website.
+APL has adopted a Code of Ethics and this is available for Operational risk are risks of loss and/or consultation on its website.